 - Keep Baby busy during the day: A baby who is active and eating throughout the day is less likely to need to wake up for nighttime feedings.

 - Feed Baby before you go to bed: Although there are many reasons why a baby might wake up in the middle of the night, being hungry is often a main culprit.
-Waking and feeding Baby before you go to bed is a great way to help him stay soundly full throughout the rest of the night.
+Waking and feeding Baby before you go to bed is a great way to help her stay soundly full throughout the rest of the night.

 - Pay attention to the results: If Baby’s behavior seems different after the first few days of night weaning, it might be time to try a different strategy.
 There’s no one right way to night wean, so you should ask your friends and family how they dealt with it.
 Just remember – Baby will sleep through the night sooner or later.
 It’s just a matter of time!